 About Innocent XII:

-Innocent XII (1691-1700), with whom this Agnus Dei artifact is connected, was born Antonio Pignatelli.
+Innocent XII (1691-1700), was born Antonio Pignatelli.
 His family was considered one of the most illustrious in Naples, traceable not only to the Crusades, but also to the earlier Lombard rule.
 As pope he did much for the poor and downtrodden, developing charitable institutions for poor children and opening the Lateran as a refuge for the unemployed.
 His generosity to the poor, so evident prior to his pontificate, manifested itself in his use of the papal treasury to care for victims of the plague, an earthquake, and flooding of the Tiber in 1695.
 Innocent was beloved by the people who considered him a real father.
 He, in turn, referred to the poor as his real nephews–a clear indication that he would strike at the roots of nepotism which were inherent in the papacy.

 Pope Clement XII: